ductoman16/cursor-settings/commands/implement-ai-ready-jira-ticket.md

 6. Make the necessary code changes, following existing codebase patterns.
 7. Write comprehensive tests and ensure they exercise the functionality.
 8. Review all outstanding git changes, looking for functional correctness, duplicated code, opportunities for refactoring, and code standard adherence.
 Fix any issues.
-9. Commit the changes, push the branch, and create a PR to main.
+9. Commit the changes, push the branch, and create a Draft PR to main.
 10. Poll the status of the Azure DevOps build for the PR, until it succeeds.
 If it does not succeed, fix any errors.
+11. Move the ticket to "Peer Review" state.
+12. Do NOT leave any comments on the ticket.